Some Available Topics Taught by Barry Zalma

 Webinars and Webcasts: $1,000 per presentation hour ($500 min. for webcasts).

-If you need a new subject I will charge $600 per hour to prepare the program.
+If you need a new subject I will only charge $600 per hour to prepare the program.

 Barry Zalma, Esq., CFE